ledisdb/xcodis/README.md

 + Remove dashboard, maybe add later.
 + Remove slot rebalance feature, maybe add later.
 + Must set a broker in `config.ini`, broker is `ledisdb` or `redis`.
++ Use a white command list for ledisdb.

 ## Thanks